-The Schwarzer Bock and the town of Wiesbaden suffer great damage from fires, and the bath house is rebuilt by Hermann Burg.
+Fires severely damage The Schwarzer Bock and the town of Wiesbaden.
+The bath house is rebuilt by Hermann Burg.

 The ongoing Thirty Years War devastates Wiesbaden, leaving only 51 recorded citizens in the town.
 The Bock is described as "fairly deserted” and having “no residents."

 The "Bock" is back in operation, hosting 2 mass baths.

 Wiesbaden again suffers from the effects of war as the French troops of Louis XIV arrive.
 The area is secured by trenches, gates and towers.